Code-Sploit/df-mod-panic/README.md

 # df-mod-panic
-Panic, a mod that disables all cheat on activation
+Panic, a mod that disables all cheat on run

 # How to use?
 In-Game do: `.panic` to disable all cheats